ternaustralia/linkeddata-site/tern-ontology/dev-guide/surveillance-protocol/plot-description.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Module 1 - Plot Description
+# Plot Description

 :::caution
 This section is a work in progress.